REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 Dealings in Securities

 The Manager has adopted a securities dealing policy for the officers and employees which applies the best practice recommendations in the Listing Manual.
-Under this policy, Directors and employees of the Manager as well as certain relevant executives of the CL group (together, the Relevant Persons), are required to refrain from dealing in Ascendas Reit’s securities (i) while in possession of material unpublished price-sensitive information, and (ii) during a prescribed period in accordance with the Listing Manual (Black-Out Period) immediately preceding, and up to the time of each announcement of Ascendas Reit’s financial statements during a financial year.
-Prior to the commencement of each Black-Out Period, an email would be sent to all the Relevant Persons to inform them of the duration of the Black-Out Period.
-The Manager also does not deal in Ascendas Reit’s securities during the same Black-Out Period.
-In addition, employees and Capital Markets Services License Appointed Representatives (CMSL Representatives) of the Manager are required to give pre-trading notification to the CEO and the Compliance department before any dealing in Ascendas Reit’s securities.
+Under this policy, Directors and employees of the Manager as well as certain relevant executives of the CLI Group (together, the Relevant Persons) are required to refrain from dealing in Ascendas Reit’s securities (i) while in possession of material unpublished price-sensitive information, and (ii) during the one-month period immediately preceding, and up to the time of the announcement of Ascendas Reit’s half-year and full-year financial statements during a financial year.
+Prior to the commencement of each relevant black-out period, an email would be sent to all the Relevant Persons to inform them of the duration of the black-out period.
+The Manager also does not deal in Ascendas Reit’s securities during the same black-out period.
+In addition, Directors and certain employees identified as “Key Insiders” are prohibited from dealing in the securities of Ascendas Reit, except during the open trading window (being one calendar month commencing from the relevant date of announcement of Ascendas Reit’s results) provided that they are not in possession of undisclosed material or price-sensitive information.
+Employees and Capital Markets Services License Appointed Representatives (CMSL Representatives) of the Manager are also required to give a pretrading notification to the CEO and the Compliance department before any dealing in Ascendas Reit’s securities.

-The policy also provides for the Manager to maintain a list of persons who are privy to price sensitive information relating to Ascendas Reit Group as and when circumstances require such a list to be maintained.
+This policy also provides for the Manager to maintain a list of persons who are privy to price-sensitive information relating to the Ascendas Reit Group as and when circumstances require such a list to be maintained.

 Directors and employees of the Manager are also required to refrain from dealing in Ascendas Reit’s securities if they are in possession of unpublished price-sensitive information of Ascendas Reit arising from their appointment as Directors and/or in the course of performing their duties.
 As and when appropriate, they would be issued an advisory to refrain from dealing in Ascendas Reit’s securities.